British Legion (American Revolutionary War): The Legion in the Carolinas campaign

-The Legion in the Virginia Campaign
+The Legion in the Virginia campaign

 As Cornwallis shifted his communications to the Chesapeake and abandoned the Carolinas for Virginia, the British Legion cavalry under Tarleton raided ahead of the British army, nearly capturing Virginia Governor Thomas Jefferson and the Virginia General Assembly at Charlottesville.
 The Legion again engaged in widespread destruction to punish rebel sympathizers and deny material support to the Continental Army and government.
-In July 1781 a skirmish, Francisco's Fight, took place between Peter Francisco and several of Tarleton's Raiders.

-When Cornwallis occupied Yorktown, the Legion was posted across the York River at Gloucester.
-It later fought a skirmish with French troops there and surrendered to the French at the conclusion of the siege.
+After Cornwallis occupied Yorktown, the Legion moved across the York River to Gloucester on 2 October.
+They later fought a skirmish with French troops there and surrendered to the French at the conclusion of the siege.
 Lord Cornwallis sought terms of surrender that would have ensured no reprisals against the Loyalists in his army, but Washington refused to agree to them.
 Some of the men of the Legion were evacuated, sent with Cornwallis' dispatches to New York after the surrender.
 Some officers were paroled.
 Some enlisted men, and at least four officers who volunteered to stay with their troopers, were sent to a prison camp in Lancaster, Pennsylvania.

 Regiment disbanded and resettled in British Canada

-On December 25, 1782, the regiment was taken onto the British Establishment, suggesting that there may have been some thought to maintain the regiment as part of the postwar Army.
+On December 25, 1782, the regiment was taken onto the British establishment, suggesting that there may have been some thought to maintain the regiment as part of the postwar army.
 The infantry of the Legion still in Charleston, and such of the regiment as had escaped to New York, were eventually evacuated to Nova Scotia in 1783.
 Some officers transferred to other regiments of the British Army.
 The British Legion was disbanded on October 10, 1783.
 Most of those discharged settled in Nova Scotia.

+Legacy

+Thomas Raddall, the prolific, award-winning writer on historical subjects, said of the British Legion:

+American Oscar E. Gilbert, who has written much about tanks of the US Marine Corps, provides some of that invective: